Kert/WarmTofuMod/README.md

 This is a mod for Initial Drift Online.
 The goal is to fix various issues and add some quality of life improvements and even new features

 # List of changes
-- Increased the values of the settings for adjusting the camber of the wheels and adjusting the height of the suspension in the garage with tuning
+- The values for the wheel camber adjustment and suspension height adjustment settings in the tuning garage have been increased
 - Added adjustment of the stiffness of the spring and suspension damper in the garage with tuning
-- Instead of the Lobby button, there is now a Teleport button.
-Allows you to instantly move for a descent or ascent.
-On Irohazak you can also get to a car dealership, a tuning shop and a descent from the other side of the mountain.
-On Haruna - on the rise near the new tofu store.
-On Usui, to the lighting setup workshop.
+- The Lobby button has been replaced with a Teleport button.
+It allows for instant teleportation to either a descent or an ascent.
+On Irohazaka, you can also teleport to the car dealership, the tuning shop, or the descent on the other side of the mountain.
+On Haruna, you can teleport to the ascent near the new tofu shop.
+On Usui, you can teleport to the lighting adjustment workshop
-- Added fields for entering colors in hexadecimal representation (example: ``#FEE5AC``) in all color palettes
+- Fields for entering colors in hexadecimal format (e.g., #FEE5AC) have been added to all color palettes
 - Huge performance optimizations
 - Added realtime tofu delivery timer
 - Added a feature to invite players to battle race on every map (except Driftsekai) in both Uphill and Downhill